Cancel anytime

 Core Business Areas

-- Hardware: Provides hardware products, including servers, storage, and networking equipment optimized for Oracle software.
+- Hardware: Provides integrated hardware and software systems, including servers, storage, and networking equipment.

-- Services: Offers consulting, advanced support and education services to assist customers with deploying and managing Oracle technologies
+- Services: Offers consulting, support, and education services related to Oracle products.

 Leadership and Structure